-For an International learner satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.
+For an international learner satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.

 Let Ara know when you are absent from classes or if you are sick.

-Contact your tutor or advise the faculty by emailing primaryindustries@ara.ac.nz
+Contact your tutor or advise the programme coordinator by emailing helen_marshall@ara.ac.nz